-- Set reality checks - providing prompts and time-outs to help you manage the amount of time you play online.
+- Set reality checks - providing prompts to help you manage the amount of time you play online.

 - View the history of gambling activity - To enable you to keep track of your activity, you will be able to access the history of your transactions, deposits, and withdrawals.

-- Take A Break - You can set a break period anything from 24 hours to 6 weeks
+- Take A Break/Time-outs - You can set a break period anything from 24 hours to 6 weeks

-- Self-Exclude - You have the ability to self-exclude and stop gambling altogether.
-Self-exclusion can be applied for anything from six months to five years
+- Self-Exclude - You have the ability to self-exclude from each website.
+Self-exclusion can be applied for anything ranging from days to years

 - Autoplay controls - If you like to play games using the auto-play feature, you’ll be asked to select your stake and loss limits before you start.
-And if you like, you can even choose to pause the game when you hit a jackpot, so you don’t eat into any of your winnings.
+You will always be given the option to stop/pause the game.

 A good way to gauge whether your gambling is no longer fun, and may be getting out of control, is to ask yourself the following questions:

-- 1. Do you gamble alone on your computer for long periods, perhaps staying away from work or other activities to do so?
+- 1. Do you gamble alone for long periods, perhaps staying away from work or other activities to do so?

 - 2. Have you needed to increase your gambling stake more and more to get the excitement you are looking for?

-- 3. Do you suffer mood swings, irritability and agitation when you are not gambling?
+- 3. Do you suffer from mood swings, irritability and agitation as a result of gambling?